Pulsejet: Valveless designs

 In the simplest of pulsejet engines this intake is through a venturi, which causes fuel to be drawn from a fuel supply.
 In more complex engines the fuel may be injected directly into the combustion chamber.
 When the induction phase is under way, fuel in atomized form is injected into the combustion chamber to fill the vacuum formed by the departing of the previous fireball; the atomized fuel tries to fill up the entire tube including the tailpipe.
 This causes atomized fuel at the rear of the combustion chamber to "flash" as it comes in contact with the hot gases of the preceding column of gas—this resulting flash "slams" the reed-valves shut or in the case of valveless designs, stops the flow of fuel until a vacuum is formed and the cycle repeats.

 Valveless pulsejets come in a number of shapes and sizes, with different designs being suited for different functions.
 A typical valveless engine will have one or more intake tubes, a combustion chamber section, and one or more exhaust tube sections.

 The intake tube takes in air and mixes it with fuel to combust, and also controls the expulsion of exhaust gas, like a valve, limiting the flow but not stopping it altogether.
 While the fuel-air mixture burns, most of the expanding gas is forced out of the exhaust pipe of the engine.
 Because the intake tube(s) also expel gas during the exhaust cycle of the engine, most valveless engines have the intakes facing backwards so that the thrust created adds to the overall thrust, rather than reducing it.

 The combustion creates two pressure wave fronts, one traveling down the longer exhaust tube and one down the short intake tube.
 By properly 'tuning' the system (by designing the engine dimensions properly), a resonating combustion process can be achieved.

 A properly designed valveless engine will excel in flight as it does not have valves, and ram air pressure from traveling at high speed does not cause the engine to stop running like a valved engine.
 They can achieve higher top speeds, with some advanced designs being capable of operating at Mach .7 or possibly higher.

 The advantage of the acoustic-type pulsejet is simplicity.
 Since there are no moving parts to wear out, they are easier to maintain and simpler to construct.

 Rotary

 A rotary pulse jet consists of a flywheel with an array of pulsejets attached to the rotor.
-The fuel valves close/open and ignited with every rotation that drives the shaft.
+The fuel valves close and open and the fuel is ignited with every rotation that drives the shaft.